"He who is tired of Weird Al is tired of life." —Homer Simpson, The Simpsons, "That 90s Show"

 On "White and Nerdy", Al says "My MySpace Page is totally pimped out.
 Got people begging for my top eight spaces".
 Back in 2006 when the song was released, MySpace was the top social networking site.
 However, it was eventually superseded by Facebook- which engages in no such ranking- and now MySpace is much more of a niche site that has nowhere near as many users.

 The Show Must Go On: Al went ahead with a concert just hours after learning his parents had passed away in their home from accidental carbon monoxide poisoning, explaining later that performing would take his mind off the tragedy, at least for a little while.
 However, he did cancel the meet-and-greet and autograph sessions afterwards, to give him some time alone.

-Unintentional Period Piece: All of his parodies hark back to some (possibly forgotten) hit or the era it came from.
+All of his parodies hark back to some (possibly forgotten) hit or the era it came from.
 "Headline News", however, is not only a parody but recounts a few of the big news stories of the early 1990's.
 The song never appeared on a regular studio album possible because of how quickly Al knew it would feel dated.
 To wit:

 You Don't Look Like You: Al looks almost nothing like the above image nowadays, thanks to laser eye surgery and an image change.
 Some early videos ("Ricky", "UHF") foreshadowed his modern appearance.